oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Status List Aggregation {#aggregation}

-Status List Aggregation is an optional mechanism to retrieve a list of URIs to all Status List Tokens, allowing a Relying Party to fetch all relevant Status Lists for a specific type of Referenced Token or Issuer.
+Status List Aggregation is an optional mechanism to retrieve a list of URIs to all Status List Tokens, allowing a Relying Party to fetch all relevant Status List Tokens for a specific type of Referenced Token or Issuer.
 This mechanism is intended to support fetching and caching mechanisms and allow offline validation of the status of a reference token for a period of time.

 If a Relying Party encounters an invalid Status List referenced in the response from the Status List Aggregation endpoint, it SHOULD continue processing the other valid Status Lists referenced in the response.